 Insight Leaders today, did they miss your key questions?

-I hope sharing that Q&A was useful & relevant to challenges you face in your role.
+I hope sharing that Q&A was useful & relevant to the challenges you face in your role.

 Without giving away the content of Part 2, there are questions still to come on definitions, best practice, techniques & making your analysts’ life easier!